wpify/plugin-tutorial/README.md

 ### 05 - WPify Templates

 We want to be able to render templates easily, even in Twig.
 In this step, we are adding WPify Templates.

+### 06 - WordPress Scripts, Assets and WPify Plugin Utils

+Now we have a plugin with custom block, but we need to add some scripts and styles to the plugin.
+In this step, we are adding WordPress Scripts and WPify Plugin Utils.